wso2/docs-is/en/docs/learn/logging-in-to-salesforce-using-the-identity-server.md

 				usernames are enabled.
 This occurs because the '@' character and some special characters are not allowed in the registry.
-To overcome this issue, enable hashed usernames when saving the confirmation codes by configuring the propert	ies below.
+To overcome this issue, enable hashed usernames when saving the confirmation codes by configuring the properties below.

 			``` xml
 			UserInfoRecovery.UseHashedUserNames=true